nUrBiz/android/TicWatch Pro 3 Ultra GPS [rubyfish]/root-superuser-administrator.md

 *********************************************************************************************************************************************************

 E) MAGISK(SU):
-NOTE: next is one of the various method to gain SU, it's differ for devices.
+(NOTE: next is one of the various method to gain SU, it's differ for devices)

 - we need first to access the boot.img of the installed ROM, usually it's inside the ROM .zip file, otherwise with a different direction of evolution we can extract it directly from the device trough the next: